-But when life gives you a really fat wild duck, or any domesticated duck, this is the way to go.
+But for those of you who are buying domesticated ducks to roast, — or when life gives you a really fat wild duck — this is the way to go.

 The reason is fat.
 Fat is an insulator, and in a duck it’s all underneath the skin.
 You need to render that fat or the skin will never get crispy.
 And rendering fat from a porky duck takes time — so much time that your breast meat will be fully cooked by the time it’s ready (The legs and wings will be perfect, though).

 This slow roast method is very old school.
 It’s the way all of Europe has been roasting ducks and geese for a millennium or longer.
 And it’s a great method, except for the fully cooked breast meat.
 It will still be moist because it’s been bathed in its own fat for an hour, but it is nowhere near as good as medium-rare breast meat, at least to my taste.

 My advice for when you make your ducks this way is to roast them alongside lots of root vegetables, the more varied the better.
 And think about a gravy or a sauce to go with it.
 I have a large selection of wild game sauces here you can choose from.
 I might think about the maple-bourbon gravy for starters…

 Slow Roasted Duck